J. J. "Ginger" O'Connell: Irish Defence Forces

-In the IRA split after Dáil Éireann ratified the Anglo-Irish Treaty, O'Connell took the pro-Treaty side.
+In the IRA split after the Second Dáil ratified the Anglo-Irish Treaty in a vote in January 1922, O'Connell took the pro-Treaty side.
 He was made Deputy Chief of Staff in the National Army.
 On 26 June 1922, he was kidnapped by anti-treaty forces in reprisal for the arrest of anti-treaty officer, Leo Henderson.
 O'Connell's kidnapping was a precipitating factor in the formal outbreak of the Irish Civil War, when government pro-treaty forces two days later attacked anti-treaty forces occupying the Four Courts.
-O'Connell survived the fighting and spent the rest of the civil war as General Officer Commanding the Curragh Command.
+O'Connell survived the fighting and spent the rest of the civil war as General Officer Commanding (GOC) for Currgah Camp and Curragh Command.

-Following the Civil War, the National Army was reorganised, and as part of that O’Connell was demoted from general to colonel.
-He subsequently held a variety of positions: chief lecturer in the army school of instruction (1924–1929); director of no. 2 (intelligence) bureau (1929–1932); OC Equitation School (March–June 1932); quartermaster-general (1932–1935) and director of the military archives (1935–1944).
+Following the Civil War, the National Army was reorganised, and as part of that O’Connell was demoted twice: once from GOC to Major-General, and for a final time to the rank of Colonel, which he maintained for the remainder of his career.
+He subsequently held a variety of positions: chief lecturer in the army school of instruction (1924–1929); director of no. 2 (intelligence) bureau (known then as G2; 1929–1932); OC Equitation School (March–June 1932); Quartermaster-general (1932–1935) and director of the military archives (1935–1944).
 He also published articles on Irish and foreign military history and tactics in his time as a military historian.
 He married Gertrude McGilligan, the sister of political leader Patrick McGilligan, and they had two children together - one son and one daughter.

-O'Connell died on 19 February 1944, of a heart attack.
+Colonel O'Connell, as he then was, died of a heart attack on 19 February 1944 in Richmond Hospital, Dublin.